On the regularization of Wasserstein GANs: Experiments

+To see whether our findings on toy data sets can be transferred to real world settings, we trained bigger WGAN-GPs and WGAN-LPs on CIFAR-10 as it is described below.
+Code for the reproduction of our results is available under \url{https://github.com/lukovnikov/improved_wgan_training} .

-A qualitative way to evaluate the learned critic function for a two-dimensional data set is by displaying its level sets, as it was done by \citet{iWGAN} and \citet{DRAGAN}.
+\paragraph{Level sets of the critic.} A qualitative way to evaluate the learned critic function for a two-dimensional data set is by displaying its level sets, as it was done by \citet{iWGAN} and \citet{DRAGAN}.
 The level sets after 10, 50, 100 and 1000 training iterations of a WGAN trained with the GP and LP penalty on the Swiss Roll data set are shown in Figure \ref{fig:LevelSetSwissRoll}.
-Similar experimental results for the 8Gaussians and 25Gaussian data sets can be found in Appendix \ref{appendix:levelSets}.
+Similar experimental results for the 8Gaussians and 25Gaussian data sets can be found in Appendix~\ref{appendix:levelSets}.

 It becomes clear that with a penalty weight of $\lambda=10$, which corresponds to the hyperparameter value suggested by \citet{iWGAN}, the WGAN-GP does neither learn a good critic function nor a good model of the data generating distribution.
 With a smaller regularization parameter, $\lambda=1$, learning is stabilized.
-However, with the LP-penalty a good critic is learned even with a high penalty weight in only a few iterations and the level sets show a higher regularity.
+However, with the LP-penalty a good critic is learned even with a high penalty weight in only a few iterations and the level sets show higher regularity.
 Training a WGAN-LP with lower penalty weight led to equivalent observations (results not shown).
 We also experimented with much higher values for $\lambda$, which led to almost the same results as for $\lambda=10$, which emphasizes that LP-penalty based training is less sensitive to the choice of $\lambda$.

-Given the location of the red points, which correspond to the samples drawn for the regularization term, it also becomes clear, that by sampling from the line between arbitrary training points $x$ and generated points $y$, a lot of samples lie far from the data manifold (which would not frequently be the case if $x$ and $y$ were drawn from the optimal coupling $\pi^*$).

-\subsection{Evolution of the critic loss}
+\paragraph{Evolution of the critic loss.}

 To yield a fair comparison of methods applying different regularization terms, we display values of the critic's loss functions without the regularization term throughout training.
 Results for WGAN-GPs and WGAN-LPs are shown in Figure \ref{fig:WGANfLoss}.